 We omit $\nil$ whenever possible and write, e.g., $\ov x\out \unit$ instead of $\ov x\out \unit.\nil$.
 We will write \procs to denote the session $\pi$-calculus processes generated by the grammar in \Cref{fig:sessionpi}.

-Notions of bound/free variables in processes are exactly as in~\cite{V12}.
+Notions of free and bound names in processes are exactly as in~\cite{V12}.
 That is, name $y$ is bound in $x\inp y.P$ and names $x$ and $y$ are bound in $\res{xy}P$.
-A name that does not occur bound within a process is said to be free; the set of free variables of $P$.
-Also, we write $P\substj{v}{z}$ to denote the (capture-avoiding) substitution of free occurrences of $z$ in $P$ with $v$.
-Finally, we follow \emph{Barendregt's convention}, whereby all variables in binding occurrences in any mathematical context are pairwise distinct and also distinct from the free variables.
+A name that does not occur bound within a process is said to be free; the set of free names of $P$ is denoted $\fv{P}$.
+We write $P\substj{v}{z}$ to denote the (capture-avoiding) substitution of free occurrences of $z$ in $P$ with $v$.
+Finally, we follow \emph{Barendregt's variable convention}, whereby all names in binding occurrences in any mathematical context are pairwise distinct and also distinct from the free names.

 The operational semantics is given in terms of a reduction relation, noted $P\to Q$, and defined by the rules in \Cref{fig:sessionpi} (lower part).
 Reduction relies on a standard notion of \emph{structural congruence}, noted $\equiv$, defined by the following axioms: